Maximize Your Travel Savings: 7 Essential Tips for Choosing the Best Travel Rewards Credit Card

 2. Consider the Number of Cards You’ve Opened

-The number of credit cards you’ve recently opened can affect your eligibility for new cards.
-Certain banks pay close attention to this, and depending on your history, may automatically deny you access to certain credit cards.
+The number of credit cards you’ve recently opened can affect your eligibility for new ones.
+Certain banks pay close attention to your history, and if you’ve opened several accounts within the past two years, you may find yourself denied for additional cards — even if you have an excellent credit score.

 3. Understand the Type of Points You’ll Earn